letterj/gurgeh/README.md

 # Gurgeh

-Erlang-based agent harness for multi-model AI consensus and distributed local compute fabric
+Erlang agent harness for advanced local AI systems.

+## Overview
+Based on actor model for parallelism and distribution.

+See instruction.md for project goals.